weekendesk/nodegate/README.md

 > Everything can be done by declaring routes with a pipeline containing modifiers.
 Each modifier
 > _modify_ a container for composing the response.
 That's it.

-A bunch of modifiers are bundled with this plugin, but everyone can create some easily!
+A bunch of modifiers are bundled with this plugin, but everyone can create more easily!

 ## Documentation